pandas-dev/pandas/doc/source/io.rst

 append failed.
 For this reason, if there is a failure to append to the table, the complete error response from BigQuery is returned which can be quite long given it provides a status for each row.
-You may want to start with smaller chuncks to test that the size and types of your dataframe match your destination table to make debugging simpler.
+You may want to start with smaller chunks to test that the size and types of your dataframe match your destination table to make debugging simpler.

 .. code-block:: python